hosford42/Semantics/Patterns.md

 A pattern registered as a trigger associated with a kind is functionally roughly equivalent to a method associated with a class.
 The creation of new vertices and edges in the graph serve as the medium for message passing.
-Thus, if the pattern, "All triangles have 3 sides," is attached to the "triangle" kind in the KB, and we have just added a new triangle instance ABC to the KB, this will cause the pattern to be activated, and the more specific fact, "Triangle ABC has 3 sides," will automatically be added to the KB.
+Thus, if the pattern, "All triangles have 3 sides," is attached to the "triangle" kind in the knowledge base, and we have just added a new triangle instance ABC to the KB, this will cause the pattern to be activated, and the more specific fact, "Triangle ABC has 3 sides," will automatically be added to the KB.
 We can further combine this specific fact with other facts we may know about triangle ABC.
 For example, if we also have the pattern, "Triangles with two equal sides are isosceles," and we have the fact, "Triangle ABC has two equal sides," the addition of, "Triangle ABC has 3 sides," will trigger the additional pattern and add the fact, "Triangle ABC is isosceles."

 In this way, we can perform automated reasoning through the registration and application of patterns to facts (and to each other).
-In this way, patterns registered as triggers in the KB serve as a novel declarative, object-oriented computing paradigm, in which the programming elements directly parallel the structure of natural language.
+Patterns registered as triggers in the KB serve as a novel declarative, object-oriented computing paradigm, in which the programming elements directly parallel the structure of natural language.
 Combined with a reasonably good parser and a mechanism to translate parses into patterns which are passed to update() or query(), we can perform automated reasoning directly from natural language inputs.
 By using patterns that generate events (non-auxiliary verbs), rather than states of being (strictly using the "be" verb), we can also use this system as an event simulator, modeling the unfolding of a story or episode based on expectations derived from natural language inputs.
 Furthermore, we can then query the resulting knowledge graph with natural language.
 In conjunction with a system for generating natural language from the graph structures returned as matches by update() and query(), it should be possible to build a programming system whose inputs and outputs strictly take the form of natural language utterances.